-4 A non-minimal-time solution
+4. A non-minimal-time solution

 The 6-state, non-minimal-time ring solution is an extension of Mazoyer's 6-state solution to the restricted firing synchronization problem [6].
 The restricted version of the problem requires that the initiator to be located at the left endpoint of the array.
 The construction of a ring solution requires a slight modification of the transition function, but the solution behaves in the same manner as Mazoyer's.
-Since it was adapted from Mazoyer's solution, our solution requires 2n-2 rounds to synchronize a ring of n automata.
+Since it was adapted from Mazoyer's solution, our solution requires 2n - 2 rounds to synchronize a ring of n automata.

 Mazoyer's solution works by dividing the line of n automata into unequal parts, one of length $\frac{2}{3}n$ and the other of length $\frac{1}{3}n$.
 An initiator is placed at the left end of the shorter segment, and each segment is then recursively subdivided.
 After every automaton becomes an initiator, the automata fire and the synchronization ends.
-For a detailed description of the solution see Mazoyer's paper [6].
+A simulation of the 6-state solution for a ring with length n = 17 where the initiator is located in position 5 is given in Table 3.
+Note that synchronization occurs at time step 32, that the time step is listed in the leftmost column, and that the automaton in the first position is assumed to be adjacent to the one in the 17th position.
+For a more detailed description of the solution see Mazoyer's paper [6].

 In order to extend Mazoyer's solution to the ring, two types of changes had to be made.
-First, all transitions involving the end marker were eliminated, as in with the 8-state solution described above.
+First, all transitions involving the end marker were eliminated, as in the 8-state solution described above.
 Then transitions were added to preserve the behavior of Mazoyer's solution.
-These transitions prevent the wake-up signal from propagating to the left of the first initiator and keep all of the initiators to the left of the first initiator quiescent.
+These transitions prevent the wake-up signal from propagating to the left of the first initiator and keep all of the automata to the left of the first initiator quiescent.

-Table 2 gives the transition function for the 6-state non-minimal-time automata.
+Table 4 gives the transition function for the 6-state non-minimal-time automata.
 The state of an automaton at the next time step can be found by looking at the table corresponding to the automaton's present state.
+The state that the automaton should enter at the next time step is the one in the row and column corresponding to the states of its left and right neighbors respectively.